Blog: watch casesCopyright © David Boettcher 2006 - 2017 all rights reserved.

 To avoid the need for a winding hole in the dial, Lépine designed a case with a middle part, called the "band", to which the movement was fixed.
 A bezel carrying the crystal was fixed to the front of the band, and to the back were hinged two covers, an outer and inner.
 The outer cover is usually called the bottom or back, the second the inner cover or cuvette.
 The cuvette had one or two holes for the key, one offset from the centre for winding the mainspring, a second in the centre if the hands were set from the back.

 Lépine invented hand setting from the back of the watch, boring the centre arbor so that a centre post that carried the minute hand could be passed through it, driven by friction between the two.
-When the hands were set from the back there was no need for the front bezel to open and it was made to snap on, doing away with the need for a hinge at the front for the bezel, and also doing away with the hinge on which the movement could be swung out from the front of the case.
+The cannon pinion is mounted on the centre post.
+When the hands were set from the back there was no need for the front bezel to open and it was made to simply snap on, doing away with the need for a hinge at the front for the bezel.
+The movement was fixed to the band, eliminating the hinge for the movement to be swung out from the front of the case.

 The case invented by Lépine, with the movement fixed to the band, snap on front bezel and two hinged backs, is sometimes attributed to Breguet, who later used the same design.
 Breguet usually made the inner cuvette of gilt copper or brass, and only made it of gold in watches of his top quality, ‘ouvrage premiere classe’.
 It thus became the standard practice in France to make the cuvette of base metal, except in the best quality work.